mtkennerly/dunamai/README.md

 ## Features

-* Supports non-setuptools-based projects, so no need for a setup.py.
+* Support for non-setuptools-based projects, so no need for a setup.py.
 * Version control system support:
   * Git
   * Mercurial
+* Custom output formats.
+* A CLI that allows use with non-Python projects.

 ## Usage